TalonBraveInfo/OpenHoW/README.md

 a turn-based strategy game produced by [Gremlin Interactive](https://en.wikipedia.org/wiki/Gremlin_Interactive).

-The entire project is being built from the ground up, supporting content from both the PC and PSX releases of the game, and the end goal will be to produce a completely open and free version of the game, featuring completely new assets to replace those of the original (think
+The entire project is being built from the ground up, supporting content from the PC release of the game, and the end goal will be to produce a completely open and free version of the game, featuring completely new assets to replace those of the original (think